Introduction

 What is the difference between a claim and evidence?

-A claim is an assertion—"AI tools make programmers more productive."
+A claim is an assertion, such as, "AI tools make programmers more productive."
 Evidence is what a systematic study produces when it tests that claim.
 Evidence varies in quality depending on the study design, sample size, context, and potential for bias.
 A single study produces evidence for or against a specific claim under specific conditions; it does not prove or disprove the claim in general.

-First, the study used an artificial task (implementing an HTTP server in JavaScript in 90 minutes), which may not represent the full range of software development work.
-Second, "55% faster on one task" is not the same as "doubles overall productivity"—productivity involves much more than task completion time, and the effect on the full working day is unknown.
+First, the study used an artificial task, which does not represent the full range of software development work.
+Second, "55% faster on one task" is not the same as "doubles overall productivity".
+Productivity involves much more than task completion time, and the effect on the full working day is unknown.
 A third problem, if needed: the study was funded by GitHub, which has a financial interest in Copilot appearing effective.

-Neither is straightforwardly right.
-Qualitative methods are better suited to understanding why and what is happening, while quantitative methods are better suited to measuring how much and whether there is a difference.
-The choice of method should depend on the research question, not on a general preference.
-Dismissing the other approach without considering the question is a sign of methodological tribalism, not sound reasoning.
+Neither.
+Qualitative methods are better suited to understanding what is happening and why, while quantitative methods are better suited to measuring how much and whether there is a difference.
+The choice of method should depend on the research question.
+Dismissing either approach without considering the question is a sign of methodological tribalism, not sound reasoning.

 Exercises